nawabahmadreshi/documentation/pages/third-party-integrations/amplitude.md

 Ensure that you are capturing both the [Google Advertising Identifier (GAID) on Android]({{base.url}}/getting-started/sdk-integration-guide/advanced/android/#use-google-advertising-id), and the [IDFA on iOS]({{base.url}}/getting-started/sdk-integration-guide/advanced/ios/#install-the-sdk-manually) (by importing the `AdSupport.framework`).

+{% caution title="Google Advertising ID is required" %}
+Amplitude now requires the Google Advertising ID to be sent.
+Android ID (the hardware ID) alone is not enough.
+{% endcaution %}

 ## Upgrade to the latest SDKs [if necessary]